-We offer the degrees of Doctorate of Education, Master of Arts, Master of Education, Master of Business Administration, Master of Science, Bachelor of Arts, and Bachelor of Science and a variety of programs leading to each of these degrees.
+We offer the degrees of Master of Arts in Teaching, Master of Education, Master of Business Administration, Master of Science, Bachelor of Arts, and Bachelor of Science and a variety of programs leading to each of these degrees.
 Many of our degree programs also offer the opportunity to obtain one or more emphases.
 We require students to take a minimum of three designated courses to achieve a given emphasis.
 We also offer certificate programs, which consist of a series of courses focused on a particular area of study, for students who seek to enhance their skills and knowledge.
+In addition, we began offering our first doctoral degree program, a Doctorate of Education in Organizational Leadership, in May 2008.